TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    If the Python installation has SSL support (i.e., if the :mod:`ssl` module can be imported), :class:`HTTPSHandler` will also be added.

-   A :class:`BaseHandler` subclass may also change its :attr:`handler_order` attribute to modify its position in the handlers list.
+   A :class:`BaseHandler` subkundi may also change its :attr:`handler_order` attribute to modify its position in the handlers list.

 .. function:: pathname2url(path)

-   Convert the pathname *path* from the local syntax for a path to the form used in the path component of a URL.
+   Convert the pathname *path* kutoka the local syntax for a path to the form used in the path component of a URL.
 This does not produce a complete URL.
 The return value will already be quoted using the :func:`~urllib.parse.quote` function.

 .. function:: url2pathname(path)

-   Convert the path component *path* from a percent-encoded URL to the local syntax for a path.
+   Convert the path component *path* kutoka a percent-encoded URL to the local syntax for a path.
 This does not accept a complete URL.
 This function uses :func:`~urllib.parse.unquote` to decode *path*.